geiser/2017-experiment-analysis/study01/README.md

 The results obtained by the execution of this R script are:

-* Summary of fatorial analysis and reliability test
+* PDF-file with the summary of fatorial analysis and reliability test

   _File_: [IMI-reliability-analysis.pdf](report/latex/IMI-reliability-analysis.pdf)

-* Report with the detailed information of measure sampling adequacy, factorial analysis, and reliability test
+* Excel-file with detailed information of measure sampling adequacy, factorial analysis, and reliability test

   _File_: [IMI.xlsx](report/reliability-analysis/IMI.xlsx)

-* Responses of the IMI questinnaire with the validated items
+* CSV-file with the responses on the IMI questionnaire with validated items

   _File_: [IMI.csv](data/IMI.csv) ([more info ...](data/))